 When a pregnancy is confirmed, the IUD must be removed as soon as possible, without an invasive procedure, from the pregnant woman.
-A pregnancy that continues with an IUD in place is subject to complications (spontaneous abortion, septic abortion) and is associated with a high rate of at risk
+A pregnancy that continues with an IUD in place is subject to complications (spontaneous abortion, septic abortion) and is associated with a high rate of at risk pregnancy PRECAUTIONS FOR USE partners responsible if this information is not complied with.
+Information for the users can be found in a package leaflet specially designed for users, which is to be given to them.
+Intrauterine devices must be used with caution in users receiving anticoagulant treatment or with a coagulation the menstrual cup is withdrawn has been suggested.
+In women who have never had a baby, the expected benefits should be weighed against the possible risks of treatment.
+In young women, the main risk is related to sexually transmitted infections, especially if there are multiple

-PRECAUTIONS FOR USE The company asks the healthcare professional to read the information in this package leaflet.
-Company cannot be held responsible if this information is not complied with.
+The company asks the healthcare professional to read the on in this package le